Privacy-related Permissions

 Since Tizen 8.0, all Privacy Privilege Manager APIs are deprecated and will be removed without any alternative.

-The main features of the Privacy Privilege API include:
+The main features of the Privacy Privilege API include the following:

 • Checking privilege status